-Class 7 Exam > Class 7 Videos > Science Class 7 > Dispersion(Splitting) of Light through Prism
+Class 7 Exam > Class 7 Videos > Science Class 7 (Old NCERT) > Dispersion(Splitting) of Light through Prism

-5. Can dispersion of light be observed in daily life?
+5. Can the dispersion of light through a prism be observed with other light sources besides sunlight?

 Related Searches